Hookworm infection: Malaria co-infection

 Co-infection with hookworm and Plasmodium falciparum is common in Africa.
 Although exact numbers are unknown, preliminary analyses estimate that as many as a quarter of African schoolchildren (17.8–32.1 million children aged 5–14 years) may be coincidentally at-risk of both P. falciparum and hookworm.
 While original hypotheses stated that co-infection with multiple parasites would impair the host's immune response to a single parasite and increase susceptibility to clinical disease, studies have yielded contrasting results.
 For example, one study in Senegal showed that the risk of clinical malaria infection was increased in helminth-infected children in comparison to helminth-free children while other studies have failed to reproduce such results, and even among laboratory mouse experiments the effect of helminths on malaria is variable.

-Some hypotheses and studies suggest that helminth infections may protect against cerebral malaria due to the possible modulation of pro-inflammatory and anti-inflammatory cytokines responses.
+Some hypotheses and studies suggest that helminth infections may protect against cerebral malaria due to the possible modulation of pro-inflammatory and anti-inflammatory cytokine responses.
 Furthermore, the mechanisms underlying this supposed increased susceptibility to disease are unknown.
 For example, helminth infections cause potent and highly polarized immune response characterized by increased T-helper cell type 2 (Th2) cytokine and Immunoglobulin E (IgE) production.
 However, the effect of such responses on the human immune response is unknown.
 Additionally, both malaria and helminth infection can cause anemia, but the effect of co-infection and possible enhancement of anemia is poorly understood.

 Hygiene hypothesis and hookworm as therapy

 The hygiene hypothesis states that infants and children who lack exposure to infectious agents are more susceptible to allergic diseases via modulation of immune system development.
 The theory was first proposed by David P. Strachan who noted that hay fever and eczema were less common in children who belonged to large families.
 Since then, studies have noted the effect of gastrointestinal worms on the development of allergies in the developing world.
-For example, a study in Gambia found that eradication of worms in some villages led to increased skin reactions to allergies among children.
+For example, a study in Gambia found that the eradication of worms in some villages led to increased skin reactions to allergies among children.